 If you become a Muslim and you try to help other fellow Christians and Jews to Islam; why not?

 Basically, Christianity and Judaism have many things similar in common, but the overall differences are seen in the way we look at the Creator, God.
-For other faiths, you can browse online about stories and videos of many people come to Islam these days.
-In Islam, if you really learn this religion seriously, you will meet with a very deep religious knowledge.
+For other faiths, you can browse online about stories and videos of many people who come to Islam these days.
+In Islam, if you really learn this religion seriously, you will meet with very deep religious knowledge.
 The more you dig it, the more you will find something new for yourself.
 I myself am still learning, although I basically love to do what I know.

 How about other things in social life that they talk about?
 News on TV?
 How about those things?

 To be honest, all I can say is, you know, people work in Media in order to get some money.
 In order to get money from their works and are able to earn as much money as possible, some of them dare to twist news or reality for the viewers; so that they can be considered as truthful, although, in this day and age, everyone already understands the process of making news.
 Selling information to viewers is a common thing to do by Media.
 I had been working in Media, too, so I know pretty much the background of a studio.
 However, I am not saying that all media are bad.
 There are also good media around, though.
-Once a news come to you, ask it yourself, “Is it real?
+Once news comes to you, ask it yourself, “Is it real?
 Evidence?
 Why?
 How?
 Where?
 When?
 Who?
 How come?”
 After that, do your own search.
 As an American, that is why it is important for you to learn other foreign languages so that you can see how other people inform news within their own communities.
 Sorry for being out of our topics, but, yeah, the point is, “be strong on your belief”.
 I pray to Allah SWT may all American Muslims are protected from any false political propaganda whispered by people who claim themselves know Islam, but they do not even believe in it.
 Also, I pray that all Muslims are under the guidance of Allah SWT.

 For your information, Allah SWT guides whom He wills.
 Therefore, if you meet or encounter people who disrespect your belief and faith, that is the actual form of Tests from Allah SWT.